 The Sardar Bazaar close to the Jaisalmer Fort is a busy market with an assortment of locally produced products.
 One can for leather products like bags, wallets and jackets, embroidered handicrafts, carpets, bedsheets, puppets, and tapestries.
 These items also make for great takeaway souvenirs or mementos from the golden city of Rajasthan.

 Go on a Desert Safari at Sam Sand Dunes

 Located around 40 km from the city of Jaisalmer are the golden stretches of the Sam sand dunes of the Thar Desert.
-The Sam sand dunes entice tourists and travelers with a wide array of desert activities like camel ride, Jeep safari, desert camping and dune bashing.
+A visit to the Sam sand dunes is on top of every Rajasthan Itinerary.
+The dunes entice tourists and travelers with a wide array of desert activities like camel ride, Jeep safari, desert camping, and dune bashing.
 Several of the Sam sand dunes desert camps arrange for folk programs like folk dance, puppet shows, and other cultural event shows for their guests followed by a scrumptious traditional Rajasthani dinner.

 Jaisalmer to Pokhran